Peter Allen, Ph. D.

 University of Idaho Assistant Professor, Chemistry

-I am an assistant professor of chemistry in the analytical division at the University of Idaho.
-My research is focusing on DNA aptamers-based biosensors.
+I served as an assistant professor of chemistry in the analytical division at the University of Idaho.
+My research focussed on DNA aptamers-based biosensors.
 This includes DNA nanotechnology-based sensors and a generation of hydrogel colloids for surface-immobilized amplification.

 University of Texas Postdoctoral Fellow, Chemistry/ICMB